lpodo/portfolio2/README.md

 ### Managing portfolios

 - Multiple portfolios — tap the name in the header to switch, add, rename, or delete.
-- Currency symbol per portfolio — set at creation, editable via rename.
+- **Base currency per portfolio** — the currency all of the portfolio's totals, weights, and P&L are reported in.
+Individual positions keep their own native currency and are converted into it via live FX rates (see [Multi-currency portfolios](#multi-currency-portfolios)).
+Set at creation, editable via rename.
 - **Position counts** in the portfolio switcher show unique active tickers only (excluding sold and qty=0).
-The Σ SUMMARY count shows globally unique tickers across all non-watchlist portfolios — a ticker held in multiple portfolios is counted once.
+The ALL POSITIONS count shows globally unique tickers across all non-watchlist portfolios — a ticker held in multiple portfolios is counted once.

 ### Portfolio switcher tabs